Website Redesign vs Website Refresh: Which Do You Need?

 In these cases, you’ll need to consider your exact goals’ timeliness.
-If a goal can’t wait, you may need to entertain other practices or an alternative approach entirely.
+If a goal can’t wait, you may need to entirely entertain other practices or an alternative approach.

 Finally, the two differ as regards costs.
-Of course, redesigns will typically cost much more than refreshes – but final costs can differ significantly.
+Of course, typically, website redesign costs much more than refreshes – but final costs can differ significantly.